 The team has built up an unrivalled body of expertise in relation to the investigation of offences to the requisite criminal standard and the bringing of successful private prosecutions.
 We have successfully argued the law surrounding privately brought prosecutions in appeal and judicial review hearings.

 Our team has lectured to The Federation Against Copyright Theft Limited (FACT) senior investigators and bodies including the Solicitors Regulation Authority (SRA) and CILEX on the law surrounding private prosecutions, from investigative issues including RIPA methodologies through to the evidence required to prove matters to the civil or criminal standard at Court.
 We have also co-lectured at the Trading Standards conference on complex appeal cases before the Administrative Court of the High Court and the European Court of Justice.

 We have advised (and continue to advise) several organisations in relation to conspiracy and serious fraud matters relating to the prosecution of trade mark and intellectual property offences under the Copyright Designs and Patents Act 1988.

 We offer practical, cost-effective, high-quality advice to our clients, drawing on our expertise in bringing private prosecutions.
-We advise on all stages of the process, from choosing the best investigative procedure through to the drawing-up charges on the evidence to hand and successful prosecution.
+We advise on all stages of the process, from choosing the best investigative procedure through to the drawing-up of charges on the evidence to hand and successful prosecution.
 We act on behalf of a full range of clients from individuals bringing prosecutions of statutory nuisance, regulatory bodies looking to protect the rights of their members and the public interest through to corporate bodies looking to protect their business.